Impatience grows as spare federal buildings stuck in bureaucracy | CBC News

 PSPC said all 10 properties remain in the "due diligence" phase of the disposal process.
 That means completing studies and reports on environmental, heritage and legal requirements, as well as building appraisals.

-Developers see major potential in the buildings: some buildings are candidates for office-to-housing conversions, while demolishing others could clear out prime parcels for mixed-use development.
+Developers see major potential in the buildings: some candidates for office-to-housing conversions, while demolishing others could clear out prime parcels for mixed-use development.

 "I don't know what the hold up is, but there's certainly an opportunity there and there'd be some willing participants, I'm sure," said real estate broker Michael Church, managing director of Avison Young Ottawa.